LorenzoGuideri/Tetris/Project_Proposal.md

         - #false
         - color

-        posn
-             - Posn containing the position of the block in the grid
+     position is a Posn containing the position of the block in the grid

      is-falling is a boolean
           - this flag is used to check if the block is falling (like the new spawned blocks that fall from the top)

 - PIECE -> Vector<Vector<Block>> vovob [length: 4x4]
      - A piece is the combination of various blocks to form the well known tetrominoes